anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

             <div class="step-content">

-                <h3>Workspace Created</h3>
+                <h3>Environment Created</h3>

                 <p>
-                    The Workspace will appear under the selected Project and is now ready for creating Environments.
+                    The Environment will appear under the selected Workspace and is ready for deploying infrastructure stacks.
                 </p>

             </div>